-Aisle Seat Review (ASR) is created by people devoted to theater, opera, ballet, music performance, movies and the performing arts in all its forms.
+Aisle Seat Review (ASR) is created by people devoted to theater, opera, ballet, music performance, movies, art, writing, and, well, art in all its forms.

-Editorially, we hope to add our voices and experience to those helping to keep performance arts vigorously alive and growing.
-We will tell you what we really think, not what we know the venue’s management would like us to say.
+Editorially, we hope to add our voices and experience to those helping to keep the arts vigorously alive and growing.
+We will tell you what we really think, not what we know the venue’s or person’s management would like us to say.
 If it’s bad, we’ll tell you how and why.
 If it’s good, we’ll tell you how and why.

-We’ll strive to make our reviews interesting, original, well written, and well edited.
-We may drop a page or two from the AP or Chicago Manual of Style, but know our hearts are in the right place (as in, at the beck-and-call of our Copy Editors…)
+We’ll strive to make our reviews interesting, original, well written, and well-edited.
+We may drop a page or two from the AP Manual of Style or Chicago Manual of Style, but know our hearts are in the right place (as in, at the beck-and-call of our editors…)

-If you have an event or show you’d like us to cover, a comment, suggestion, or even a complaint please don’t hesitate to let us know at email@example.com.
+If you have an event, a book, a play, music, or a show you’d like us to cover, a comment, suggestion, or even a complaint please don’t hesitate to let us know at email@example.com.